cameronsutter/fira/README.md

 ## Usage

 To use Fira, rename HTML files to .html.fira and rails will automatically handle them.
 It will even evaluate embedded ruby code using Erubis. (note: Erubis runs after Fira)

+Once in your Gemfile, Fira will be the default template_engine for <code>rails generate</code>, which means that view files that are normally .html.erb will now be .html.fira files.

 ##Examples